roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd auth login
 ```

-### 4. Create a new environment
+### 4. Create a New Environment

-Next we provide the AZD tool with variables that it uses to create the deployment.
+Next, we provide the AZD tool with variables that it uses to create the deployment.
 The first thing we initialize is the AZD environment with a name.

 The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `contosowebapp`).
 The environment name is used for resource group naming and specific resource naming.

-By default, Azure resources are sized for a development deployment.
-If doing a production deployment, see the [production deployment](./prod-deployment.md) instructions for more detail.

 ```shell
 azd env new <pick_a_name>